 My Child Just Doesn’t Listen!
 And More Frustrating Discipline Problems

-Your child is funny, charming, and spontaneous — but sometimes, the traits that make you love her so much conspire to drive you (and everyone else) up the wall!
-Here, Dr. Peter Jaska shares solutions to five of the most common behavior problems for impulsive kids with ADHD.
+Your child is funny, charming, and spontaneous — but sometimes, the traits that make you love her so much conspire to drive you (and everyone else) up the wall.
+Here, Dr. Peter Jaska shares solutions to five of the most common behavior problems for impulsive kids with ADHD, including not listening, lying, and outright disrespect.

 Every child occasionally resists the rules and demands placed upon him.
 Kids who have attention deficit disorder (ADHD or ADD) tend to resist more than others.